-Colcannon is a traditional Irish dish combining creamy mashed potatoes with sweet cabbage and fried onion.
+This Colcannon recipe is the perfect St. Patrick’s Day dish (or any other day you’re craving true comfort food)!
+It is a traditional Irish dish combining creamy mashed potatoes with sweet cabbage and fried onion.
 It’s the ultimate cozy side.

 What is Colcannon?

-You can use kale instead of cabbage, but I personally prefer the softer and sweeter taste of cabbage.
-Colcannon is traditionally topped with melted butter – because let’s be honest, mashed potatoes and butter are a match made in heaven.
+- Swaps: You can use kale instead of cabbage, but I prefer the softer and sweeter taste of cabbage.

-Cabbage – Green cabbage becomes tender and sweet when fried with butter.
+- Cabbage: Green cabbage becomes tender and sweet when fried with butter.
 However, you can substitute curly kale (about 1lb) or savoy cabbage if you prefer.

-Butter & bacon – Could anything be better?!
-I love the flavor bacon adds although it’s not a traditional addition.
-If I have it on hand, I add it but if I don’t this colcannon recipe is equally delicious with just butter.
+- Butter & Bacon: Could anything be better?
+I love the flavor bacon adds, although it’s not a traditional addition.
+If I have it on hand, I add it, but if I don’t, this colcannon recipe is equally delicious with just butter.

-How To Make Colcannon
+How to Make Calcannon

 Garnish with a sprinkle of parsley, chives, and/or crisp bacon.

-What To Do With Leftover Colcannon
+What to Do With Leftover Colcannon

-Store Colcannon 4 days in an airtight container in the fridge in a container or covered.
-To reheat it, place it on the stovetop with a little cream to keep the consistency of the mashed potatoes.
+Reheat: To reheat it, place it on the stovetop with a little cream to keep the consistency of the mashed potatoes.

-More St. Patrick's Day Favorites
+More St. Patrick's Day Recipes

 Equipment